Professor Emeritus / Graduate Faculty

 Ph.D.
 1980, University of Illinois, Urbana

 James L. Machor is a Professor in the English Department, where he has been on the faculty since 1990.
 His areas of specialization are nineteenth-century and colonial American literature and culture, fiction, and critical theory, with particular emphasis on reception studies and audience-oriented criticism and on narratology.
 He has also taught at Ohio State University, the University of Brussels, and the University of Leuven-la-Neuve.

-A former Senior Fulbright and National Endowment for the Humanities fellow, he is currently the senior co-editor and book review editor of Reception: Texts, Readers, Audiences, History, the peer-reviewed journal of the Reception Study Society of America.
+A former Senior Fulbright and National Endowment for the Humanities fellow, he is currently the senior co-editor of Reception: Texts, Readers, Audiences, History, the peer-reviewed journal of the Reception Study Society of America.